Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: From Simulation to Practice: A Pilot Case Study

 The path from this pilot toward systematic validation involves:

-\begin{enumerate} \item \textbf{Multi-match datasets:} Systematic observation across a full season (15--20 matches) to enable statistical validation.
+\begin{enumerate} \item \textbf{Multi-match datasets:} Systematic observation across a full season (15--20 matches) to enable statistical~validation.

-\item \textbf{Expanded attribute protocols:} Development of standardized observation instruments covering all 14 DSS attributes, potentially including post-match coach interviews for psychological dimensions.
+\item \textbf{Expanded attribute protocols:} Development of standardized observation instruments covering all 14 DSS attributes, potentially including post-match coach interviews for psychological~dimensions.

-\item \textbf{Opponent observation:} Parallel data collection for opposing teams to enable full exploitation of the semantic distance framework.
+\item \textbf{Opponent observation:} Parallel data collection for opposing teams to enable full exploitation of the semantic distance~framework.

-\item \textbf{Prospective deployment:} Real-time DSS use during matches (e.g., at halftime) with systematic tracking of recommendation adherence and outcome correlations. \end{enumerate}
+\item \textbf{Prospective deployment:} Real-time DSS use during matches (e.g., at~halftime) with systematic tracking of recommendation adherence and outcome correlations. \end{enumerate}

-This pilot case study represents an essential step in the research trajectory: from theoretical formalization (Section~3) through prototype implementation (Section~4) and controlled experimentation (Section~5) to real-world application.
-While preliminary, the results demonstrate that the semantic-distance approach can accommodate observational data from actual matches while preserving interpretability and adaptability.
-The following Discussion (Section~7) synthesizes insights from both the simulated experiments and this pilot study, reflecting on limitations and charting directions for future development.
+This pilot case study represents one step in the research trajectory: from theoretical formalization (Section~\ref{sec:methodology}) through prototype implementation (Section~\ref{sec:implementation}) and controlled experimentation (Section~\ref{sec:experiments}) toward real-world application.
+The~results establish that the semantic-distance approach \emph{can} accommodate observational data from actual matches while preserving interpretability and adaptability.
+However, a~single retrospective application cannot establish operational validity or predictive value.
+The~following Discussion (Section~\ref{sec:discussion}) synthesizes insights from both the simulated experiments and this pilot study, explicitly delimiting the scope of current claims and charting the validation work required before stronger conclusions can be drawn.